envision-projects/envision-projects.github.io/content/embedded/simple-wifi-web-server-with-esp32.md

 Full tutorial [here](https://randomnerdtutorials.com/esp32-send-email-smtp-server-arduino-ide/#:~:text=In%20the%20Select%20app%20field,or%20ESP8266%20to%20send%20emails.)

-Simple Mail Transfer Protocol is used by mail servers such as Gmail, Outlook, Yahoo, etc. to send and receive emails
+Simple Mail Transfer Protocol is used by mail servers such as Gmail, Outlook, Yahoo, etc. to send and receive emails.

+{{< tip "warning" >}}
+You will encounter a problem if you use your UCSD email since it requires a second login (SSO)
+{{< /tip >}}